Code Smell Temporary Field

 Oftentimes, temporary fields are created for use in an algorithm that requires a large amount of inputs.
 So instead of creating a large number of parameters in the method, the programmer decides to create fields for this data in the class.
 These fields are used only in the algorithm and go unused the rest of the time.

 This kind of code is tough to understand.
-You expect to see data in object fields but for some reason they are almost always empty.
+You expect to see data in object fields but for some reason they’re almost always empty.

-- Temporary fields and all code operating on them can be put in a separate class via Extract Class.
-In other words, you are creating a method object, achieving the same result as if you would perform Replace Method with Method Object.
+Temporary fields and all code operating on them can be put in a separate class via Extract Class.
+In other words, you’re creating a method object, achieving the same result as if you would perform Replace Method with Method Object.

 - Better code clarity and organization.